biodiversitydata-se/SOS/Docs/FieldMapping.md

 **Import of [Field Name]FieldMapping.json to MongoDb**
 1. Copy _[Field Name]FieldMapping.json_ to the \Src\SOS.Import\Resources\FieldMappings directory.
 Make sure the Copty to Output Directory property has the _Copy if newer_ value.
 2. Launch the SOS.Hangfire.UI API and run _/HarvestJobs/ImportFieldMapping/Run_.
-Once the job has been run, the field mapping has entered the FieldMapping collection in the sos-verbatim database.
+Once the job has been run, the field mapping has entered the FieldMapping collection in the sos-harvest database.
-3. Then run _/ProcessJob/CopyFieldMapping/Run_ to copy the field mappings from sos-verbatim to sos-processed database.
+3. Then run _/ProcessJob/CopyFieldMapping/Run_ to copy the field mappings from sos-harvest to sos database.

 **Process [Field Name]**
 1. Add a property of type _ProcessedFieldMapValue_ to the _SOS.Lib.Models.Processed.Sighting.ProcessedObservation_ class, for the new field.